collocations.org

 The club offers free entry to women on Thursdays.

-school, university
+college, school, university (esp.
+BrE)

-VERB + ENTRY
+VERB + entry

-apply for | gain | allow sb, grant sb
+allow sb, grant sb

 They were later allowed entry into the country.

-refuse sb, restrict
+deny sb, refuse sb, restrict

 It has been necessary to restrict entry into the club.